A 2021 BGES Revolutionary War Field University Program

 In 1777, events in North America took a decisive turn with the defeat and surrender of British forces under the command of Gen. John “Gentleman Johnny” Burgoyne at Saratoga.
 The decisive nature of the British defeat convinced the French king Louis XVI to authorize an alliance with the rebellious American colonies.
 Perhaps further military successes in the British colonies would aid the French in Quebec and the West Indies.
-It would be a marriage of convenience but was timely, and, four years later, the French fleet and French soldiers aligned with General Washington’s soldiers, bringing down the curtain on military operations in North America at Yorktown.
+It would be a marriage of convenience but was timely, because four years later the French fleet and French soldiers, aligned with General Washington’s soldiers, would ring down the curtain on military operations in North America at Yorktown.

 How could this happen and what decisions were made that led to this decisive change in American fortunes?
 Certainly, the British expected great things from their North American armies, and the dispatch of General Burgoyne with a mandate to link up with General Howe in upstate New York was a strategy worthy of the great British Empire.
-Join us as Gary Ecelbarger and Scott Patchan continue their systematic trek across the operational theater created by Gen. George Washington and this most decisive of campaigns.
+Join us as Scott Patchan continues his systematic trek across the operational theater created by Gen. George Washington and this most decisive of campaigns.

 6:00 PM.
-Meet at the headquarters hotel in Albany to pick up your name tag and reading books.
-You also will meet the other members of your cohort.
-Our opening night discussion will bring you Scott and Gary outlining the factors that led to Burgoyne’s campaign and General Howe’s response.
+Meet in the lobby at the Hampton Inn, Lake George, to pick up your name tag and reading books.
+You will also meet the other members of your cohort.
+Our opening night discussion will bring you Scott outlining the factors that led to Burgoyne’s Campaign and General Howe’s response.
 You will meet the personalities and strategic considerations that focused the armies on the Hudson River barrier.
 Dinner is on your own after 7:30 PM.

 The Americans lacked the combat capability to resist Burgoyne’s advancement and withdrew from the vicinity of Fort Ticonderoga.
 We spend today examining that retreat, starting with the engagement at Hubbardton, Vermont, a very tight little battlefield that is easily interpreted.
-We will continue to fall back along Lake George’s eastern shore to Skennesboro, where the American fleet, such as it was, was defeated in a rather unremarkable water engagement.
+We will continue to fall back along the eastern shore of Lake George to Skenesborough, where the American fleet, such as it was, was defeated in a rather unremarkable water engagement on Lake George.
 The action moves to Fort Anne, where the Americans successfully resist the British advance.
-The day finishes with a visit to Fort George and a discussion on its role in the campaign.
-A benefit of the trip is that it covers much of the same ground fought over in the French and Indian War, and we will point that out to you.
+The day finishes with a visit to Fort George and to discuss its role in the campaign.
+A benefit of the trip is that is covers much of the same ground fought over in the French and Indian War, and we will point that out to you.
 Lunch is provided, and dinner is on your own.

 About the Faculty

 Scott Patchan is at the top of a very short list of historians of any type who understand and can present northern Virginia and the Shenandoah Valley.
 He has begun to develop the same reputation in the Revolutionary War.
-He and Gary have worked together for a number of years now, and they present a very cogent story that is firmly based on extensive research and a “boots-on-the-ground” prep style.
-Neither Scott nor Gary are so-called “academic” historians, but you ignore them at risk of missing a very well-done program.
+He presents a very cogent story that is firmly based on extensive research and a “boots on the ground” prep style.
+He is not a so-called “academic” historian, but you ignore him at the risk of missing a very well-done program.

 Albany is the capital of New York.
 The servicing airport is Albany (ALB).
-Southwest Airlines serves Albany and offers competitive rates.
+Southwest Airlines serves ALB, ensuring that airfares are competitive.
 The area is easily accessed by I-87, I-88, and I-90.
 Albany is also served by Amtrak.
+You will need a rental car if you fly in or take the train to Fort Edward.
+That is about a half-hour from our hotel.
+Albany has the most travel options.

 - Richard Ketchum: Saratoga: Turning Point of America’s Revolutionary War